Contact Sales

 1. A fair salary

-95% considered this to be very or quite important
+93% considered this to be very or quite important.

-Whilst 95% of employees consider a fair salary to be very or quite important, just 48% feel they are paid appropriately.
-So, it’s fair to say that there’s some work to be done here.
-If you’re not sure if you’re currently offering a fair wage, it might be time to take a look at the market, speak to your industry peers, and maybe even survey your employees to make sure you’re offering competitive wages.
+If you're not sure if you're currently offering a fair wage whilst managing these increased costs, it might be time to take a look at the market, speak to your industry peers and survey your employees to make sure you're offering competitive wages.

 2. Holiday entitlement and paid time off

-92% considered this to be either very or quite important
+93% considered this to be very or quite important

-Ranking second in importance in the Hospitality Salary Survey was ‘holiday entitlement’.
-Statutory annual leave will vary depending on how many hours an employee works; but more and more hospitality employees are looking for holiday entitlements that go beyond the norm.
-Typically, hospitality employees work long and unsociable hours, so having time off available for them to spend with their friends and family is even more crucial than it may be in other industries.
+Moving up to share the top spot in this year's Hospitality Salary Survey is 'holiday entitlement', with an increase from last year's 92%.
+Annual leave will vary depending on how many hours an employee works, but more and more hospitality employees are looking for holiday entitlements that go beyond the norm.
+Typically, hospitality employees work long and unsociable hours, so having time off available for them to spend with their friends and family is even more important than it may be in other industries.

-Thankfully, employers seem to be recognising this, with the Hospitality Salary Survey identifying it as the employee benefit available to the greatest percentage of employees.
-But there’s still room for improvement, with 31% of respondents reporting ‘holiday entitlement’ as something not currently available to them.
+Thankfully, employers appear to be recognising this, as the Hospitality Salary Survey found that 63% of employees have access to this benefit—the highest percentage among all employee perks.
+But there's still room for improvement, with 37% of respondents reporting holiday entitlement as something not currently available to them.

 3. Training and development